 Are Lawn Care Chemicals Safe?

 The manufacturers of most lawn care chemicals test their products for long-term risks and submit the results to the U.S. Environmental Protection Agency (EPA), which reviews the tests and evaluates the findings.
-While some chemicals are known to cause allergic reactions in some individuals, evidence indicates that available pesticides and herbicides used in lawn care treatments pose little risk to most individuals as long as they are used according to the directions on their labels.
+Many pesticides and herbicides are known to cause allergic reactions in some individuals.
+But while there are links between available pesticides and herbicides used in lawn care treatments and health problems like cancer and birth defects, most studies indicate that so long as they are used according to the directions on their labels, these chemicals pose little risk to most individuals.

-You can check on specific pesticides and herbicides with the National Pesticide Information Center (NPIC) to find out what testing data the agency has on possible long- and short-term dangers.
-The NPIC also provides guidelines for the safe handling and application of control agents—but it will not advise you on what chemicals to use.
+You can check on specific pesticides and herbicides at the website for the National Pesticide Information Center (NPIC) to find out what testing data the agency has on possible long- and short-term dangers.
+The NPIC also provides guidelines for the safe handling and application of control agents.

 It is unclear how great a threat chemical lawn care pesticides pose to the environment.
 Most of these substances decompose by the time they work their way through lawn turf.
 Although there may be some runoff from areas with thin grass cover, or driveways and sidewalks where pesticides may be spilled or blown, runoff problems from lawns are usually far less than from agricultural applications.
-But not enough hard data exist to know the environmental risks from lawn care treatments.
+But not enough hard data exist to know the environmental risks.

 Chemical pesticides are not the only potential environmental contaminant from lawn care treatments.
 Fertilizers can pollute waterways.

 To minimize health risks from all treatment solutions, read the warning labels on the containers; lawn care services will provide copies of labels upon request.
 Stay off the lawn for at least several hours after it has been treated, until the chemical is dry; some experts recommend 72 hours or more.
 Make sure your lawn care service posts signs warning that your lawn has been sprayed.
 But remember that young children and pets can’t read signs.